nrs-org/novelslop/content/vol_01/chap_04.typ

   "Bro, it clearly is black, I think you are the colorblind one."

-  "Aight, let’s make a bet, if it’s purple then you owe me 200 yen.
-Just let me pick the exact RGB values, and adjusting for gamma correction…"
+  "Aight, let’s make a bet, if it’s purple then you owe me 1000 yen.
+Okay?"

+  "I have plenty of money these days, so go ahead."

+  The two were definitely creeps, Mona thought, but why betting on a hair color of a random girl?

+  Mona was baffled by the sudden change of topic. _"Just what are they talking
+    about?"_, she thought.

+  After the bet was settled, one of them turned back, which almost caught Mona off-guard, to turn on a computer. _"Wait, what is a computer doing in the
+    dressing room?"_, Mona was even more confused than she already was.
+The other took out an USB cable to connect the camera to the computer.
+Luckily for Mona, the two of them on whether the girl's hair color being black or purple, she was unnoticed even though she was sticking her head at the room entrance.

+  "Just let me pick the exact RGB values, and adjusting for gamma correction..."

   "Okay, but I’m sure that it’s NOT purple.
-Maybe it was kind of purplish, but anyone with a working eye would just say that it’s black."
+Maybe it was kind of purplish, but anyone with a functioning eye would just say that it’s black."

-  Mona was baffled by the sudden change of topic.

-  "Just what are they talking about?"
+  "Well, let's just see..."

   A little bit ago, they were simply perverts who likes to snap pictures of cute girls.

   Now, they were more like professional photographers who seemed to be more well-versed in this field than most high school students, while being perverts who likes to snap pictures of cute girls, at the same time.
-  Basically a nerdy type of perverts, which made their danger level orders of magnitude higher.
+Well, the two attributes are not exclusive, after all.
+Basically, Mona concluded that they must be a nerdy type of perverts, which made their danger level orders of magnitude higher.

+  Mona had listened times and times again about celebrities being doxxed online because of leaving some metadata on their pictures or having a man reflected from their eyes.
+While a pervert would at most fap to such pictures, this dangerous type of pervert could pinpoint the exact location where the picture was taken.
+As a result, she quickly pulled her head back a little.
+Though, it the two were actually pay any attention at the doorway, they could immediately notice the blob of blonde hair stalking their conversation.

-  Despite that, Mona still stood there and listened to their conversation.
-They were too fixated on that mystery hair color to notice her presence, anyway.
-  And it's not like she wanted to see the picture to see for herself whether the girl’s hair was black or purple.
+  Despite being slightly scared, Mona still stood there to listen.
+The two boys were too focused on a little mysterious hair color to notice her presence, so it should be okay.
+She just wanted to know more about how weird these perverts could be, in order to avoid future encounters, totally not to see for herself whether the girl’s hair was black or purple.
 Right?

   "See!
 It’s black.
 The hue is not even purple."